Mary Burnett Talbert: Early life and education

-Talbert earned a higher education degree at a time when a college education was controversial and extremely rare for women and people of color.
+Talbert earned a higher education degree when a college education was controversial and rare for women and people of color.
 When women's organizations were segregated by race, Talbert was an advocate of women of all colors working together to advance their causes.

+Activism

 Described by her peers as "the best-known colored woman in the United States," Talbert used her education to take part in anti-lynching and anti-racism work, alongside supporting women's suffrage.
 In 1915, she spoke at the "Votes for Women: A Symposium by Leading Thinkers of Colored Women" in Washington, D.C.
-During her national and international lecture tours, Talbert spoke to audiences about oppressive conditions in African-American communities and the need for legislation to address these conditions.
+During her national and international lecture tours, Talbert spoke to audiences about oppressive conditions in African American communities and the need for legislation to address these conditions.

 As a founder of the Niagara Movement, Talbert helped to launch organized civil rights activism in America.
-The Niagara Movement was radical enough in its brief life to both spawn and absorb controversy within the Black community, preparing the way for its successor, the National Association for the Advancement of Colored People (NAACP).
-Central to the efforts of both organizations, Mary Talbert helped set the stage for the civil rights gains of the 1950s and 60s.
+The Niagara Movement was radical enough in its brief life to both spawn and absorb controversy within the black community and prepared the way for its successor, the National Association for the Advancement of Colored People (NAACP).
+Central to the efforts of both organizations, Mary Talbert helped set the stage for the civil rights gains of the 1950s and the 1960s.
 Talbert's long leadership of women's clubs helped develop black female organizations and leaders in New York and the United States.

 Talbert saved the Frederick Douglass home in Anacostia, D.C. after other preservation efforts had failed.
 Buffalo's 150-year-old Michigan Avenue Baptist Church, to which the Talbert family belonged, has been named to the United States National Register of Historic Places.
-Many prominent African-Americans worshiped or spoke there.
+Many prominent African Americans worshiped or spoke there.
 The church also had a landmark role in abolitionist activities.
 In 1998, a marker honoring Talbert, who served as the church's treasurer, was installed in front of the Church by the New York State Governor's Commission Honoring the Achievements of Women.